Page published 9 February 2015

-This tale of the weekend after Diana and I walked the Hatton and Lapworth Flights, was originally posted to the blog.
+This tale of the weekend after Diana and I walked the Hatton and Lapworth Flights, was originally posted to the blog on 1 May 2011.
 I've moved it here as part of the process of limiting the old blog to What's New announcements for the site.

 Having spent one afternoon last weekend on a canal walk, today I persuaded Diana that going to look at a couple of narrowboat brokerages would be a good idea.
 The idea stemmed from one of my fantasy thoughts...
 When she gets round to semi-retirement wouldn't it be a great to have a boat in the Midlands that she could use as a "crash pad" rather than her flat.
 It could be used for holidays and weekends when we're not in Norfolk.
 It would probably be no more expensive to maintain than her rented flat and would certainly offer a lot more scope for fun.

 Eliza Jean was one of the boats that we looked over at Andy Burnett's Crick Wharf.
 There was much to like about the boat.
 The huge paintings of a kingfisher on one side and heron on the other wouldn't be to everyone's taste and her fixed saloon furniture was not to mine

 Well, that was the theory!
 I'm sure there are lots of practical arguments against it, but somehow it seemed worth going to see roughly how much an acceptable second hand boat would cost these days.
 I'm twelve or more years out of date and Diana's experience of the purchase price something that could be used as a crash pad is of great plastic things on Windermere, not a narrowboat.